shaibubenjamin/NDVI-map-of-Edo-using-Python-API-and-Geemap/README.md

 ## Technologies Used

 - **Python**: Core language used for data analysis and geospatial processing.
-- **Jupyter Notebook**: For organizing and executing code in a readable format.
+- **Google Collab**: For organizing and executing code in a readable format.
 - **Google Earth Engine**: For accessing and processing satellite imagery.
 - **Geopandas**: For handling geospatial data efficiently.
 - **Matplotlib / Folium**: For data visualization of NDVI results.